Competitive Sports

 Coed Cross Country:

-Practices start after labor day.
+Practices start in early September after Labor Day.
 Boys and girls in 6th, 7th, and 8th grades can participate.
 There are no tryouts.
-Cuts will only be made based on effort and level of committement if necessary.
+Cuts will only be made based on effort and level of commitment if necessary.
+Several parent volunteers may also be needed to supervise practices since students run on the streets at a wide range of paces.
 Meets include the Mt.
 Sac Invitational in mid-October and the League Finals in early/mid November.
+The competitive races are about 1 or 2 miles.

 Boys & Girls Basketball: